diging/diging/_posts/2021-07-28-Research-Expo.md

 images_caption:
 permalink: /researchexpo/
 author: jdamerow
 excerpt: The Research Computing Expo will be held August 2-6, 2021 by Research Computing.
-The Digital Innovation Group will be contributing to the expo by hosting two workshops led by Taylor Quinn and Julia Damerow:
+The Digital Innovation Group will be contributing to the expo by hosting two workshops led by Taylor Quinn and Julia Damerow.
 ---